 Here where I live in the mountains of western North Carolina, our home is located just about 30 or so minutes away from the border of upstate South Carolina.
 And right now, SC peaches are in full swing.
-Freshly plucked from the tree, these peaches are sweet, juicy and abundant, and I’ve been making sure to my fill of fresh peaches while the season lasts.
+Freshly plucked from the tree, these peaches are sweet, juicy, and abundant, and I’ve been making sure to have my fill of fresh peaches while the season lasts.
 I’ve also been hard at work preserving enough of these beauties to get us through the winter.
 (Fun fact: South Carolina is the 2nd largest producer of peaches in the U.S., just behind California.
 True story.)
+And if you like canning recipes, check out my recipe for Blueberry Lemon Jam!

 When it comes to preserving peaches, I like to have quite a few jars of canned peaches to make cobbler and pie, to serve over ice cream, and as a topper for my lunchtime cottage cheese.
 And you just can’t go wrong with a few jars of some small-batch peach butter or a batch of dehydrated peaches stashed away in the pantry.
 But I also try and find some new and different ways to preserve peaches, too.